Cyprianchux/sunesis/README.md

 1. You open the Sunesis website
 2. You log in or register using a username and password
-3. You choose a topic
+3. You choose a topic (created by you or existing users)
-4. You view slides related to that topic
+4. You view slides/contents related to that topic
 5. Your login can be remembered on your device if you choose

 All data is stored safely in your browser.
 No external servers are required.